facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 Following [this post](../continuous-deployment-from-gitlab-ci-to-k8s-using-docker-in-docker) from 2018, my team ended up having a **CI/CD** pipeline that fully relied on **Docker Compose** for every job besides the deployment ones.

 Using **Docker Compose** has many advantages, mainly because it allows developers to use the very same configuration for both their local setups and the **CI/CD** jobs (e.g. `environment variables` and `services`).
-However, this comes with something that I believe to be a major drawback: job execution time using **Docker Compose** is not ideal at all, making our pipelines few times slower than an equivalent solution that doesn't use **Docker Compose**!
+However, this comes with something that I believe to be a major drawback: job execution time using **Docker Compose** is not ideal at all, making our pipelines few times slower than an equivalent solution that doesn't use it!

 This blog entry is not meant as a comparison between **Docker Compose** and other alternatives so I won't dive deep into numbers and details, but given the performances focus described in the first paragraph I decided to tackle this issue and to move forward from **Docker Compose** into a more "native" solution.